 If you fancy some exercise while on Cheung Chau, the short hike to the North Lookout Pavilion is highly recommended.
 As the highest point on the island, it naturally offers great views from its vantage point.

 To start the hike from the main promenade, walk towards Pak She Praya Road.
 Turn right at the soccer field and basketball courts in front of Pak Tai Temple.
 Next to the basketball courts is the path that goes up Cheung Chau Family Walk.
 Follow the path and the signs for the North Lookout Pavilion.
-If you prefer to use Google Maps, I’ve highlighted the path for you.
+If you prefer to use Google Maps, I’ve highlighted the path on the map.

 Once you reach the pavilion, I would highly recommend that you continue walking on the same path that heads towards Pak Kok Tsui, a small peninsula that offers stunning views of Cheung Chau and Lamma Island (on a clear day).